 Facebook is one of the most used content distribution channels to grow your online audience.
-Sharing links on Facebook increases engagement rates and overall discoverability of your content.
+Sharing links on Facebook increases engagement rates and drives traffic to your website.
 However, sometimes Facebook doesn’t display your content in the right way.

 You spend your valuable time preparing visuals for your blog or website.
 However, isn’t it upsetting to see a wrong image displayed?
-I have good news for you!
-You can easily fix the issue with the help of Facebook Debugger.
+We have good news for you!
+You can quickly fix content displaying issues with the help of Facebook Debugger.

-In 2010 Facebook developed Open Graphs to help content creators to controls how the platform display visuals and text in posts with links.
+In 2010 Facebook developed Open Graphs to help content creators control how the platform displays visuals and text in posts with links.

-Each time you share your content link on Facebook, the system tries to pull a specific set of information hidden within your website.
-Then Facebook’s algorithm scrapes your open graphs meta tags or so-called og tags and displayed in the final result what it has pulled.
+Each time you share your content link on Facebook, it tries to pull a specific set of information hidden within your website.
+Then Facebook’s algorithm scrapes your open graph meta tags or so-called og tags and displays in the final result what it has pulled.

-Visuals are an important part of any content distribution strategies.
+Visuals are an essential part of any content distribution strategy.
 This is how your audience is going to judge the quality of your content.
-“Don’t judge a book by it’s cover” philosophy doesn’t work in web.
+“Don’t judge a book by its cover” philosophy doesn’t work on the web.

 Basically, the problem is simple.
 If Facebook failed to display the right image or text, it means that the Open Graph failed to retrieve needed information from your content.
 And this is why you see a weirdly looking post.

 Also, don’t underestimate the power of the wrong image displayed.
-A wrong image can drastically affect your traffic volume and engagement rates.
-It is important to fix and check content beforehand to make sure that everything is perfect.
+A false image can drastically affect your traffic volume and engagement rates.
+It is crucial to fix and check content beforehand to make sure that everything is perfect.

-Luckily, if you don’t see the right image, don’t panic and open HTML of your website.
+Luckily, if you don’t see the right image, don’t panic and open the HTML of your website.
 This is how it should look like.
 Double click on a page > View Page Source.

-You don’t need to have a Ph.D. in computer science to recognize what meta property and og tags are responsible for what.
-All you need to do is identify your headline, URL, meta description and add an image.
+You don’t need to have a Phd. in computer science to recognize what meta property and og tags are responsible for.
+All you need to do is identify your headline, URL, meta description, and add an image.
 And see if they match what you want it to be.